 - Our fees shall be based on the degree of responsibility of the EFM persons involved in delivering the Services, their skill and time spent by them and the nature and complexity of the Services.
 Our fees may include any time spent travelling for the purpose of the Services that cannot be used productively for other purposes and may also take account of such factors as urgency, inherent risks, use of techniques, know-how and research.

-- Our fees will be charged in units of half a day unless otherwise agreed.
+- Our fees will be charged in units of a quarter of a day unless otherwise agreed.

 - Our fees may differ from any prior estimates or quotations.